-- 3.1.1 Continue to determine the epidemiology of diabetes, its chronic complications and associated risk factors - 3.1.2 Integrate prevention of diabetes as part of the comprehensive behavioural change communication strategy. - 3.1.3 Build capacity of health systems in support of prevention and control of diabetes. - 3.1.4 Improve diabetes care. - 3.1.5 Work in close collaboration with the Ministry of Health for the integration of diabetes care into primary health care
+- 3.1.1 Continue to determine the epidemiology of diabetes, its chronic complications and associated risk factors - 3.1.2 Integrate prevention of diabetes as part of the comprehensive behavioural change communication strategy. - 3.1.3 Build capacity of health systems in support of prevention and control of diabetes. - 3.1.4 Improve access to diabetes prevention and care is essential for development Research shows that improving the population's life expectancy by one year is associated with a 4% improvement in gross national product.
+At the same time, health is a product, and an essential precursor of economic growth.
+Investing in health leads to better productivity and economic improvement 20. - 3.1.5 Work in close collaboration with the Ministry of Health for the integration of diabetes care into primary health care